antox7/jsproject/README.md

 ### (5)

++ A Search Engine from scratch

+(If allowed, this would be my ideal selection)

 I had this idea that we had to use JS to build our project.
 Hence, I was looking forward to building a basic search engine since I seem to be really interested into figuring out how it works [bts].
 So I spent